 Line edits provide a microscopic view of what is happening in your story.
 They are helpful in identifying where, specifically, there are discrepancies in character or plot, and they can highlight where clichés or poor word choice has been used.
 They also focus on places where more clarification or even reduction may be needed.
 Line edits are comprehensive and help writers tighten up any piece of work.

-While line edits look at the precise details of your writing, the summary looks at the bigger picture, discussing more in-depth what works and what could be revamped.
-The summary is where I spend time discussing the impact and tempo of the manuscript.
-I provide suggestions as to how elements of the story (such as dialogue, pacing and point of view) could be improved.
+While line edits look at the precise details of your writing, the summary looks at the bigger picture, discussing what works and what could be revamped with more depth.
+The summary is where I spend time fleshing out the impact and tempo of the manuscript.
+I provide suggestions as to how elements of the story (such as character and voice, dialogue and pacing, structure and point of view) could be improved.
 I also ask questions to help you arrive at more clarity.
-Summaries will be typed and range between one to three pages.
+Summaries will be typed and range between 1-6 pages.

 All feedback is returned either electronically or by post.
 I aim to return all comments one week to a month from receipt of your manuscript depending on word count.